nonomal/harper/harper-core/tests/text/tagged/The Constitution of the United States.md

 # D   NPl      V/C NPl             VX    NSg/V   D/P NSg
 > for their Services , to be     ascertained by      Law   , and paid out         of the Treasury of
 # C/P D     NPl      .
 P  NSg/VX V/J         NSg/J/P NSg/V .
 V/C V/J  NSg/V/J/R/P P  D   NPrSg    P
 > the United States  .
 They shall in        all   Cases , except Treason , Felony and Breach
 # D   J      NPrSg/V .
-IPl  VX    NPrSg/J/P NSg/I/J/C NPl/V .
+IPl  VX    NPrSg/J/P I/J/C NPl/V .
 V/C/P  NSg     .
 NSg    V/C NSg/V
 > of the Peace , be     privileged from Arrest during their Attendance at the Session
 # P  D   NPrSg .
 NSg/VX V/J        P    NSg/V  V/P    D     NSg        P  D   NSg
 > of their respective Houses , and in        going   to and returning from the same ; and
 # P  D     J          NPl/V  .
 V/C NPrSg/J/P NSg/V/J P  V/C V         P    D   I/J  .
 V/C
 > for any   Speech or      Debate in        either House   , they shall not   be     questioned in any
 # C/P I/R/D NSg/V  NPrSg/C NSg/V  NPrSg/J/P I/C    NPrSg/V .
 IPl  VX    NSg/C NSg/VX V/J        P  I/R/D
 > other Place .
-# NSg/V/J NSg/V .
+# J     NSg/V .
 >
 #
 > No      Senator or      Representative shall , during the Time for which he      was elected ,